Cutthroat Island: Music

 The film's orchestral score was composed by John Debney.
 It is one of the film's aspects that has been critically acclaimed, compared with the classic works of Erich Wolfgang Korngold.

 Release and reception

 Box office

-Cutthroat Island had a total production budget of $92 million to $98 million (though some put the figure as high as $115 million).
-It debuted at number 13 at the US box office, and the total gross in the United States and Canada was only $10 million.
+Cutthroat Island had a total production budget of $92–98 million (though some put the figure as high as $115 million).
+Metro-Goldwyn-Mayer (MGM) distributed the film in the United States, but since they were in the process of being sold at the time, MGM was unable to devote themselves into financing a marketing campaign for the film.
+Cutthroat Island debuted at number 13 at the US box office, and the total gross in the United States and Canada was only $10 million.
 Internationally, it did not fare any better and grossed $6 million, for a worldwide total of $16 million.
+In Spain, by the end of 1996, it had sold 685,184 admissions, for a total of 357 million pesetas ($2.83 million at the average exchange rate of that year).
+In France, it sold 250109 admissions, for an unspecified revenue.
 In 2014, the Los Angeles Times listed the film as one of the most expensive box office flops of all time, while the Guinness World Records listed it as the biggest box-office bomb of all-time.
 It is no better (ranges vary) than the fifth worst money loser of all time, allowing for inflation, as of 2023 (see list of biggest box-office bombs).